Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Basel

-In the second term, $\tilde{\mathbf{u}}_j$ and $\tilde{\mathbf{v}}_j$ are learnable vectors included for two primary purposes.
-First, due to differences in data distribution between the pretrained dataset and the target application, some bases necessary for the target application might be absent in the pretrained dataset.
-We use these vectors to learn such bases.
-Second, during pruning, although each pruned basis may individually have minimal impact on the target application, their cumulative performance loss can be significant.
-These additional vectors help compensate for the performance loss caused by the pruned bases.
-This second term is similar to LoRA~\cite{LoRA}.
-The number of learnable vectors $\tilde{r}$ is referred to as the \textit{additional dimension}.
-From a signal processing perspective, this second term allows us to include additional, new filters to enhance the model performance on the target application.
+In the second term, the vectors $\tilde{\mathbf{u}}_j$ and $\tilde{\mathbf{v}}_j$ are learnable and serve two main purposes.
+First, due to distributional differences between the pretraining data and the target application, some bases essential for the latter may be missing.
+These vectors are used to learn such missing bases.
+Second, although each pruned basis may have little effect individually, their collective removal can lead to a noticeable performance drop.
+The additional vectors help mitigate this loss.
+The number of learnable vectors, denoted $\tilde{r}$, is called the \textit{additional dimension}.
+From a signal processing perspective, the second term introduces new filters that enhance the model's performance on the target task.
+While this term adds new parameters, they do not fully contribute to model size growth.
+This is because SVD is eventually applied to the sum of the first and second terms, reducing the rank if dependencies exist between the newly learned and original, kept bases.

-Algorithm~\ref{alg:basis-selection} outlines our approach.
-Basis Selection takes a pretrained or fine-tuned model as input and gradually prunes bases in the original model.
-After each pruning step, it finetunes the learnable parameters $\tilde{s}_i$, $\tilde{\mathbf{u}}_j$, and $\tilde{\mathbf{v}}_j$ to offset the performance loss.
-Ultimately, a new weight matrix $\widetilde{W}$ with a smaller rank $r'$ is learned.
-We perform a standard SVD on it, representing it as the product of matrices $U'$, $S'$, and $V'^{\mathrm{T}}$.
-We then replace the original layer with two new layers: $S'V'^{\mathrm{T}}$ becomes the weight matrix of the first new layer, and $U'$ becomes the weight matrix of the second new layer.
+Algorithm~\ref{alg:basis-selection} presents our proposed approach.
+Basel operates on a pretrained or fine-tuned model as input.
+Similar to \cite{FWSVD, LASER}, Basel iteratively prunes the bases of all linear layers—excluding the embedding layer—including the $\mathbf{W}_Q$, $\mathbf{W}_K$, $\mathbf{W}_V$, and $\mathbf{W}_O$ matrices in the attention layers\footnote{In our implementation, matrices $\mathbf{W}_V$ and $\mathbf{W}_O$ are pruned independently.
+Exploring alternative strategies, such as jointly pruning $\mathbf{W}_V$ and $\mathbf{W}_O$, is left for future work.}, the linear layers in the feedforward layers, and the output layer.
+The same compression process is applied across these components.
+After each pruning step, the learnable parameters $\tilde{s}_i$, $\tilde{\mathbf{u}}_j$, and $\tilde{\mathbf{v}}_j$ are finetuned to compensate for performance degradation.
+Ultimately, a new weight matrix $\widetilde{\mathbf{W}}$ with a smaller rank $r'$ is learned.
+We perform a standard SVD on it, representing it as the product of matrices $\mathbf{U'}$, $\mathbf{S'}$, and $\mathbf{V'}^{\top}$.
+We then replace the original layer with two new layers: $\mathbf{S'V'}^{\top}$ becomes the weight matrix of the first new layer, and $\mathbf{U'}$ becomes the weight matrix of the second new layer.
 This reduces the number of parameters from $nm$ to $(n+m)r'$.
 The new model is subsequently further finetuned to enhance its performance on the target application.